ABOUT THE JAFFA INSTITUTE:

 ABOUT THE JAFFA DALED AFTER-SCHOOL EDUCATIONAL ENRICHMENT CENTER:

 Upon arrival the children receive a hot meal.
 For many of the children, this is their only full meal of the day.
 The children then spend one hour focused on academics, during which time they complete their homework, play educational games, and receive specialized instruction to bolster areas of weakness.
 Additionally, the children participate in a variety of enriching recreational activities.
-Children who display behavioral or emotional challenges receive therapeutic treatment from certified social workers and therapists.
+Children who display behavioural or emotional challenges receive therapeutic treatment from certified social workers and therapists.

-While the Center currently serves 30 children, there remains a critical need within the community to assist additional children and their families.
+While the Center currently serves 30 children, there remains a critical need within the community to assist additional children and teenagers and their families.
 The neighborhood in which the Center operates is one of the most deprived and poverty stricken areas in Israel, with 50% of the population living below the poverty line.
 53% of the children in this area drop out of school before completing the 12th grade.

 Later in the evening, the Center will host parents from the community, including the parents of children in our care.
 During these sessions, the parents will receive a supportive framework and tools to empower them to improve their relationships and communication with their children.